From kitchen sink to multinational

 “I think people need to understand what it is they want out of Web3 and this new technology,” she explains.
 “And so that's the first step—recognizing for yourself, what are the opportunities for me and what really resonates and gets me excited?”

-For more traditional emerging entrepreneurs, Jamie wrote her book Supermaker: Crafting Business on Your Own Terms.
+For more traditional emerging entrepreneurs, Jaime wrote her book Supermaker: Crafting Business on Your Own Terms.
 In it, she tells her story of founding Schmidt’s and growing it into a global brand, and sharing tips for launching and executing a successful business plan.
 “There's such a holistic culture right now.
 And the brands that are most sustainable are the ones that truly start from a solid foundation,” she says.
 “And then also just keeping an open mind to shifting gears when you need to, because not everything will go as you think it will.”